doctorwidget/volta/doc/friend.rst

 New Routes
 ---------------

-Next we add three new routes which will be needed to demonstrate the complete authorization process:
+Next we add two new routes which will be needed to demonstrate the complete authorization process:

 .. code-block:: clojure